 - Providers can be direct grantees of SEA funds (more on that in the next section).

-- $375.3 million provided to LEAs for learning recovery strategies, including afterschool and summer enrichment
+- $375.3 million provided to local school districts for learning recovery strategies, including afterschool and summer enrichment

 - Over $763 million for child care, which can include school-age care, which will flow to state child care agencies